Geometric and conventional contributions of superconducting diode effect: Application to flat-band systems: Introduction

 Nevertheless, the role of the quantum geometric effect of wave functions, as an exclusively multi-band effect, remains relatively unexplored in shaping the SDE, particularly in the context of flat-band superconductors.
-In a flat-band superconductor for which the conventional BCS relation fails since the Fermi velocity vanishes, the wave-function quantum geometry can define the superfluidity and the coherence length~\cite{peotta2015superfluidity,julku2016geometric,liang2017band,verma2021optical,torma2022superconductivity, herzog2022superfluid,torma2023essay,chen2024ginzburg,hu2023anomalous}.
+In a flat-band superconductor for which the conventional BCS relation fails since the Fermi velocity vanishes, the wave-function quantum geometry can define the superfluidity and the coherence length~\cite{peotta2015superfluidity,julku2016geometric,liang2017band,verma2021optical,torma2022superconductivity, herzog2022superfluid,torma2023essay,chen2024ginzburg,hu2025anomalous}.
 Thus the quantum geometric effect can be considered as an additional degree of freedom to manipulate the physical properties apart from the electronic band structures.
 Therefore, investigating the interplay between the quantum geometric effect and the SDE is of fundamental importance which also holds the potential for driving further experimental developments.

 The discovery of moir\'{e} superconductors such as magic angle twisted bilayer graphene provides a platform for exploring the flat-band superconductivity, and sizable supercurrents were observed in these experiments~\cite{cao2018unconventional,yankowitz2019tuning,arora2020superconductivity,oh2021evidence, tian2023evidence}.
 The non-dissipative transport in the moir\'{e} superconductors is associated with the finite superfluid weight, primarily governed by quantum geometry~\cite{hu2019geometric,julku2020superfluid,xie2020topology,torma2022superconductivity}.
-On the other hand, the observation of the SDE in twisted trilayer graphene (tTLG) with vanishing spin-orbital coupling is particularly interesting \cite{lin2022zero}.
+On the other hand, the observation of the SDE in twisted trilayer graphene with vanishing spin-orbital coupling is particularly interesting \cite{lin2022zero}.
 This phenomenon is notable for its manifestation in the absence of a magnetic field and the presence of narrow bands near the Fermi energy.

 Motivated by the recent experimental progresses, one fundamental question arises: Can quantum geometry play any role in the nonreciprocal SDE?
-In this Letter, we unveil the SDE originating from quantum geometry of the Bloch wavefunction.
-Explicitly, we consider an isolated flat band with the energy $\epsilon_{\bm{k}}$ while the wavefunction $|u_{\bm{k}}\rangle$ possesses finite quantum metric $\mathcal{G}$ defined as
+In this work, we unveil the SDE originating from quantum geometry of the Bloch wavefunction.
+Explicitly, we consider an isolated narrow band with the energy $\epsilon_{\bm{k}}$ while the wavefunction $|u_{\bm{k}}\rangle$ possesses finite quantum metric $\mathcal{G}$ defined as

 where $\partial_a=\partial/\partial_{k_a}$ is the momentum derivative.
 By establishing the Ginzburg-Landau theory around the transition region, we study the dissipationless supercurrent as well as the feasibility of SDE (see Fig.~\ref{fig:fig1}).
 Importantly, the geometric origin of SDE is the distribution of quantum metric dipole with the expression as